How to Remove Glare from Glasses in Photoshop – Easy and Quick Method

 Step 6: Add a New Layer

-Add a new Layer by clicking on the plus sign from the Layer menu.
+Add a new Layer by clicking on the plus sign in the Layer menu.
 Name the Layer as ‘Dodge & Burn’.
 We’re naming the layers just to keep track of the work.

 Add a new Layer